Tavroswyn/StealthChangerDocs/docs/hardware/calibration_tools.md

 ![Sexball Probe](../assets/sexball.png){:width="540"}

 !!! tip "LDO Kit"
-    All of the hardware components for a Sexball Probe come as a part of LDO's Base StealthChanger Kit.
+    All of the hardware components for a Sexball Probe come as a part of LDO's `Base StealthChanger Kit`.

 ## Community Tools

 ### Axiscope

-Axiscope is a specialized tool created by members of our community that is designed to simplify the calibration process for multi-tool 3D printers running [Klipper-toolchanger](../software/index.md#klipper-toolchanger){:target="_blank"} using camera-assisted alignment.
+[Axiscope](https://github.com/nic335/Axiscope){target="_blank"} is a specialized tool created by members of our community that is designed to simplify the calibration process for multi-tool 3D printers running [Klipper-toolchanger](../software/index.md#klipper-toolchanger){:target="_blank"} using camera-assisted alignment.

-It provides a streamlined web interface for:
+[Axiscope](https://github.com/nic335/Axiscope){target="_blank"} provides a streamlined web interface for:

-* Manual XY calibration using camera feedback.
+* Semi-automated XY calibration using camera feedback.
 * Automated Z alignment through use of a Z endstop or [Sexball Probe](#sexball-probe).
 * Quick and precise tool alignment.
 * No calculations required, the offsets are given to you in the exact format used with [Klipper-toolchanger](../software/index.md#klipper-toolchanger).